Code-Deen/Creditworthiness-Risk-Accessment/README.md

 person_income: The borrower’s annual earnings at the time of the loan.

 person_home_ownership: Type of home ownership of the applicant; Rent: The borrower is currently renting a property.
 Mortgage: The borrower has a mortgage on the property they own.
-Own: The borrower owns a home outright.
-Other: Other categories of home ownership that may be specific to the dataset.
+Own: The borrower owns a home outright—other: Other categories of home ownership that may be specific to the dataset.

 person_emp_length: The amount of time in years that the borrower has been in employment.